One Horizon Center

 DLF Horizon Center at Golf Course Road, Sector 43, Gurgaon, India, is a 25 storied high-rise commercial building.
 Designed by architect Robert A.M.
-Stern Architects, the project is developed by Indian real estate giant DLF.
+Stern Architects, the project is developed by Indian real estate giant DLF and Global real estate developer Hines.
 The building is LEED Platinum rated for its eco-friendly design.

 Offices

-It houses the head office of Vistara, the Tata-Singapore Airlines joint venture airline company.
-Apart from Vistara, the list of tenants at One Horizon Center include Oracle, Hyatt Hotels, GlaxoSmithKline, Apple Inc., American Express, Coca-Cola, British Council, CorporatEdge among others.
+It used to house the head office of Vistara, the Tata-Singapore Airlines joint venture airline company.
+Apart from Vistara, the list of tenants at One Horizon Center include Oracle, Hyatt Hotels, GlaxoSmithKline, Apple Inc., American Express, Coca-Cola, British Council, DP World, Samsung, CorporatEdge among others.

 Towers

 One Horizon Center

 One Horizon Center is a building in the center of Gurugram.
 The building has 25 stories and 0.9 Mn Sq Ft space.
 This center provides commercial space for multinational companies and modern businesses.
 It is across the Arnold Palmer-designed DLF Golf & Country Club, one of the last remaining commercial tracts on Golf-Course Road.
 One Horizon Center is surrounded by shopping malls, restaurants, and hotels.